 With so many different tyre machine combinations it can be a little confusing when starting up in tyres.
 Here at Tyre Bay Direct, we want to make choosing the best tyre equipment for your needs as simple as possible.

-In general terms, tyre changers will fall into 4 main categories, Manual, Semi-Automatic, fully automatic and super automatic (also known as robotic).
-We will focus on the two most popular, Semi-Automatic and Fully Automatic.
+In general terms, tyre changers will fall into four main categories: manual, semi-automatic, fully automatic and super automatic (also known as robotic).
+We will focus on the two most popular in this guide, semi-automatic and fully automatic.

 Semi Automatic Tyre Fitting Machine